ALA Library Fact Sheet 15

 Gregory, Vicki L. Collection Development and Management for 21st Century Library Collections: An Introduction.
 New York: Neal-Schuman Publishers, 2011.

 Johnson, Peggy.
-Fundamentals of Collection Development & Management.
-2nd ed.
-Chicago: American Library Association, 2008.
+Fundamentals of Collection Development and Management.
+3rd, Rev. Ed.
+Chicago: American Library Association, 2014.

 Public Education Network and American Association of School Librarians; edited by Sandra Hughes-Hassell and Anne Wheelock.
 The Information-Powered School.
 Chicago: American Library Association, 2001.